Project23D/ardupilot_wiki/antennatracker/source/docs/choosing-antenna.rst

 `fpvlab.com <http://fpvlab.com/forums/showthread.php?4683-Formula-to-calculate-distance-from-antennas-gains&p=78052&viewfull=1#post78052>`__
 and `zytrax.com <http://www.zytrax.com/tech/wireless/calc.htm>`__) is:

--  increasing the antenna gain by 6dBi (i.e. from 2dBi to 8dBi) will double the range
+-  increasing the antenna gain by 6dBi (i.e. from 2dBi to 8dBi) will double both transmit and receiver range at the expense of antenna beamwidth coverage.
+The more 'gain' an antenna has, the tighter the radiation pattern.
 -  increasing the transmitter power by 4x (i.e. from 20mW to 80mW) will double the range
+-  Be aware of telelcommunication laws in your county.
+Just because video and telemetry transmitters from China are sold with multiple channels, does NOT give you the authorization to use them.
+In the US, and soon to be other countries, 1090MHz is the ADS-B NextGen Avaition tracking.
+You will have your equipment confiscated if you are caught transmitting on frequencies you are not authorized to use.
+-  The amount of RF power from your transmitter and the amount of gain for a transmitting antenna is limited (for the right reasons).

 The standard :ref:`3DR radio <copter:common-sik-telemetry-radio>` comes with a 2dBi antenna.